Generative Modeling by Inclusive Neural Random Fields with Applications in Image Generation and Anomaly Detection: Related work

-\textbf{Learning NRFs.}~ These studies are most relevant to this work, which aims to learn NRFs.
-The classic method for learning RFs is the SML method \cite{younes1989parametric}, which works with the single target model $p_\theta$.
-Compared to learning traditional RFs which mainly use linear potential functions, learning NRFs which use NN based nonlinear potential functions, is more challenging.
 A recent progress in learning NRFs as studied in \cite{Kim2016DeepDG,coopnets,asru,Kuleshov2017NeuralVI} is to jointly train the target random field $p_\theta(x)$ and an auxiliary generator $q_\phi(x)$.
-Different studies differ in the objective functions used in the joint training, and thus have different computational and statistical properties.
+In practice, the performance of learning NRFs with auxiliary models generally performs better than without auxiliary models.
+Different studies mainly differ in the objective functions used in the joint training, and thus have different computational and statistical properties.

-\textbf{(1)~} It is shown in Proposition \ref{prop:Kim-Bengio} in Appendix \ref{sec:proof-kim-bengio} that learning in \cite{Kim2016DeepDG} minimizes the exclusive-divergence $KL[q_\phi||p_\theta]$ w.r.t. $\phi$, which involves the intractable entropy term $H \left[ q_\phi \right]$ and tends to enforce the generator to seek modes, yielding missing modes.
+It is shown in Proposition \ref{prop:Kim-Bengio} in Appendix \ref{sec:proof-kim-bengio} that learning in \cite{Kim2016DeepDG} minimizes the exclusive-divergence $KL[q_\phi||p_\theta]$ w.r.t. $\phi$, which involves the intractable entropy term $H \left[ q_\phi \right]$ and tends to enforce the generator to seek modes, yielding missing modes.
 We refer to this approach as exclusive-NRF.

-\textbf{(2)~} Learning in \cite{asru} and in this paper minimizes the inclusive-divergence $KL[p_\theta||q_\phi]$ w.r.t. $\phi$.
+Learning in \cite{asru} and in this paper minimizes the inclusive-divergence $KL[p_\theta||q_\phi]$ w.r.t. $\phi$.
 But noticeably, this paper presents our innovation in development of NRFs for continuous data, which is fundamentally different from \cite{asru} for discrete data.
 The target NRF model, the generator and the sampler all require new designs. \cite{asru} mainly studies random field language models, using LSTM generators (autoregressive with no latent variables) and employing Metropolis independence sampler (MIS) - applicable for discrete data (natural sentences).
 In this paper, we design random field models for continuous data (e.g. images), choosing latent-variable generators and developing SGLD/SGHMC to exploit noisy gradients in the continuous space.